 10. The Legend of Peñon de Ifach

-According to another one of the magical legends in Spain, the coast of Calpe was once the kingdom of mermaids.
+According to one of the magical legends in Spain, the coast of Calpe was once the kingdom of mermaids.
 This Spanish legend took place long ago near one of the most unique cliffs in Spain – Peñon de Ifach.

 Although in this story the main activity of the mermaids was enchanting and tricking the fish into falling under the nets of local sailors.
 This was a secret pact between the sirens and the locals in order to maintain peace.

 But one day an evil Genie started to chase sirens and threatened to turn them into stones if they would come close to any fish ever again.
 The scared mermaids were hiding and stopped helping the fishermen as promised.
 Those in return thought the sirens were ignoring their sacred pact and helping fishermen from the other villages.